-At 1892 meters, Kuduremukha is the second highest peak in Karnataka (after Mullayyanagiri).
-Kuduremukha is declared one of 34 biological hotspots of the world because of its tropical biological richness.
+At 1892 meters, Kuduremukh is the second highest peak in Karnataka (after Mullayyanagiri).
+Kuduremukh is declared one of 34 biological hotspots of the world because of its tropical biological richness.
 It is one of the best places to visit in Karnataka.

 Things to do:

-Bird-watching in Kudremukh: Over 200 species of birds reside or visit during the migratory season to the forests of Kuduremukha.
+Bird-watching in Kudremukh: Over 200 species of birds reside or visit during the migratory season to the forests of Kuduremukh.

-Trek to Kuduremukha Peak: With permission from forest officials, day treks can be undertaken in the hills of Kuduremukha.
+Trek to Kudremukh Peak: With permission from forest officials, day treks can be undertaken in the hills of Kuduremukh.
 Camping is not allowed.
 Hence, hikers need to return before sunset.
-Besides the popular trek to Kuduremukha peak, other trekking trails are Kurinjal Peak, Gangadikal Peak, Seethabumi Peak, Valikunda, and Narasimha Parvatha.
+Besides the popular trek to Kuduremukh peak, other trekking trails are Kurinjal Peak, Gangadikal Peak, Seethabumi Peak, Valikunda, and Narasimha Parvatha.